 For many, particularly those whose jobs are at risk, the $1000 in cash back in the pocket is more appealing, but for those with more security, or who wish to support the travel industry during a hard time, it’s at least the framework for a square deal.

-GSTP understands that other airlines are mulling plans to offer similar bonus incentives to accept vouchers over cash refunds, and with any hope, it’ll start a bidding war.
-10% isn’t really that enticing, but 10% and either guaranteed perks, or entry into a prize pool for benefits like upgrades, free bags or something of the sort would help.
+GSTP understands that other airlines are mulling plans to offer similar bonus incentives to accept vouchers over cash refunds, and with any hope, future vouchers options may include better rewards, like increased bonus value, future upgrades, free bags or lounge access.